Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

 **Prepared By:** Michael Opeoluwa

-**Last Updated:** May 2026
+**Last Updated:** June 2026

 **Purpose:** To explain the architecture, mathematical pipelines, and design logic for the UK Precision GridShift.
-This document serves as the reference for the geodetic transformations applied within the software, specifically defending the pipeline architecture against common PROJ library misconceptions.
+This document serves as the reference for the geodetic transformations applied within the tool, specifically defending the pipeline architecture against common PROJ library misconceptions.

 ---

 ## Part 1: System Initialisation and Failsafes

-**Logic:** Before any pixels or points are moved, the software must verify the environment.
+**Logic:** Before any pixels or points are moved, the tool must verify the environment.
 Geodetic transformations fail silently if grid files are missing, falling back to lower-accuracy transformation methods.
-This software enforces strict validation up front.
+This tool enforces strict validation up front.

 ```
 START CLI ROUTING